dbojan/free-iptv-balkan-plus/README.md

    - recommend to use orion app as a guest, you get more channels?
    - after starting orion app, press ok on the remote, use **channel+** and **channel-** to move through channels

+- dango player: unable to test latest version on android tv (android 7), older version have problem with lists, does not support encrypted channels
+- fermata, support sftp, does not support encrypted channels
+- 'televizio', 'm3u app', 'iptv smarters', do not support encrypted channels
 - tivimate: paying required for: resume last channel, autostart, update list from app, more than one list.
 Not recommended.
-- dango player: unable to test latest version on android tv (android 7), older version have problem with lists.

-### Android phone/tablet

-- use [dango player](https://github.com/brunochanrio/DangoPlayer) or android phone, it supports multiple lists, and it is open source/free.
-  - Added iptv lists will be added to the bottom of the screen, below the 'send lists to tv' text.
-- progtv - use in landscape mode; click, or click and hold for list/functions.
-Also, can swipe left/right, up/down to change channel.
-- mpv - use text file, rename it to list.m3u, with text: https://cutt.ly/bppp inside.
-  - Open file on start.
-  - Use bottom arrows to go to next station, or hold to select list.
-  - Remember to set --user-agent=mpv in other options
+Supports encrypted channels
-  - (advanced info: does not support referrer extvlcopt in the m3u list)
+- kodi does not support encrypted channels?, big
-- vlc and kodi are also available for android/androidtv
+- mpv and vlc players are also available for android.

 ###  EPG (Electronic Program Guide), tv schedule